PAWS

 How To Clip Dogs Nails

-The Majority of Dogs do not enjoy having their nails trimmed, the extent to which they do not enjoy it will depend upon the personality of the dog and its past experiences with the process of having its nails trimmed.
-They may let their displeasure be known from mild behavior such as pulling the foot away as you try to hold it for clipping, to biting, all the way through a complete fit requiring that they be restrained for their safety and the safety of the individual trimming the nails.
+The majority of Dogs do not enjoy having their nails trimmed, the extent of which, will depend upon the personality of the dog and its past experience with the process of having its nails cut.
+Dogs tend to show their displeasure with this in a variety of ways such as trying pull or jerk the foot away as you hold it for clipping, biting, and/or throwing a complete fit; requiring that they be restrained for their safety and the safety of the individual(s) trimming the nails.

 Lastly by placing your body weight on the on the upper back and shoulders of the dog it limits their ability to roll towards their feet and stand, it also gives you much more control and maneuverability over the body of the dog as you trim the nails.
 The other benefit of placing your body weight on the dog is that is plays a psychological factor in that it makes them feel controlled and thus less likely to struggle.